 Despite the risks from driving with deteriorating eyesight – and the requirement for drivers to self-report to the Driver and Vehicle Licensing Agency (DVLA) if they believe their vision doesn’t meet its rules – the Royal National Institute of Blind People has estimated that 13.8m people don’t have regular eye tests.
-And a recent survey by Rias insurance showed that 40% of people aren't having their eyes regularly checked.
+And a survey by Rias insurance showed that 40% of people aren't having their eyes regularly checked.

 This puts older people at particular risk as they are more susceptible to deterioration in their sight.

 With an increasing number of drivers aged over 70 – forecast to grow from 5m to 8m by 2030 – this problem is likely to worsen, unless action is taken.

 Currently from the age of 70, drivers have to renew their licence every three years, which requires them to state that they are fit to drive, but vision checks aren’t a compulsory part of this.

 Thankfully, the government is responding to campaigning from Ageas and road safety groups for mandatory checks.
 The Department for Transport announced in July that it would research how much of an impact poor vision has on road safety.
 It is also considering introducing mandatory eyesight tests at 70 and then every three years after that.

 The Department for Transport is also planning research into the causes of the most serious collisions involving older drivers and how to prevent them.
 This was a course of action recommended by the Older Drivers Task Force, which is supported by Ageas.

 Rob Heard, road safety sergeant at Hampshire Constabulary, says: “Having good vision is essential to safe driving and we recommend people have regular eyesight tests.
 As we get older eyesight can deteriorate quickly without us realising and without correction can be a major issue sometimes leading to serious collisions resulting in death or significant injury."